design-juspay/Blend-v1/memory-bank/progress.md

 ## Current Status
 - Documentation and rules are in place
-- Three components (Button, Tag, and SplitTag) follow the modular structure
+- Four components (Button, Tag, SplitTag, and Breadcrumb) follow the modular structure
-- Demo system has been refactored for improved modularity and maintainability
+- Demo system has been enhanced with beautified demos and better organization
-- Tags component uses a pure slot-based API without deprecated icon props
+- All components use a pure slot-based API without deprecated icon props
 - SplitTag component demonstrates proper component reuse and extension patterns
+- Breadcrumb component showcases semantic markup and accessibility patterns
 - Code quality has been improved with cleaner structure and better TypeScript typing
 - Component showcasing is well-organized with proper visual hierarchy
+- All components have been streamlined by removing unnecessary props like `testId`

 ## Known Issues
 - Some CSS styling may need fine-tuning for perfect alignment
 - Token structure may need to evolve as new requirements emerge
+- Breadcrumb component needs additional keyboard navigation support

 ## What's Left
 - Continue building out component library with consistent patterns